NickRbk/SpaceX/README.md

 fuel needs were made by using `BigDecimal`.

 _On [site](https://phys.org/news/2016-02-nasa-mars-days.html) says
-that it's possible to reach Mars in 3 days_, and our calculations in our app near that (our app show ~2 days).
+that it's possible to reach Mars in 3 days_, and calculations in our app near that (our app show ~2 days).

 If you have enough fuel, you receive additional info about your trip.